fitnr/SublimeCSSTidy/README.md

 ## CSS code formatter for Sublime Text 2

 ### What is does
-SublimeCSSTidy is a [Sublime Text 2](http://www.sublimetext.com/2) package for cleaning and tidying up your CSS 2.
-It doesn't work as well with CSS 3, but it won't break anything.
-It's mostly a wrapper for the [CSS Tidy PHP Library](http://github.com/Cerdic/CSSTidy), but it will fall back on a bundled [CSS Tidy](http://csstidy.sourceforge.net/) executable for Windows users without PHP.
+SublimeCSSTidy is a [Sublime Text 2](http://www.sublimetext.com/2) package for cleaning and tidying up your CSS.
+It's mostly a wrapper for the [CSS Tidy PHP Library](http://github.com/Cerdic/CSSTidy), but it will fall back on a bundled [CSS Tidy](http://csstidy.sourceforge.net/) executable for Windows users without PHP (the exe isn't recommended for CSS3, take care).

 SublimeCSSTidy adds three commands to the Sublime Text 2 command palette: